ReiherGroup/OrbitalPerturbation/README.md

 These executables can either be compiled from the source code in this repository, or downloaded directly (Linux only).

 Python scripts are provided to automatize the use of the C++ programs.
+An example with the methane molecule is illustrated [here](example/README.md).

 Specific information to the supported quantum chemical software can be read below.